What is the impact of substance abuse on child welfare?

 Since the crack cocaine epidemic of the 1980s and 1990s, effective policy and practice have been advanced and reflect a new set of core themes and commitments when addressing substance abuse in the context of child welfare service delivery, including:

-- Relapse is a regular step of any recovery process.
+- Relapse can be a regular step of the recovery process.

 - Evidence-based treatments exist and can be adapted for jurisdictional implementation.

-- Medication-Assisted Treatment has a strong evidence base and can be an important part of an individual’s treatment plan, especially when combined with other evidence-based treatments.
+- Medication-Assisted Treatment has a strong evidence base and is an important part of an individual’s treatment plan, especially when combined with other evidence-based treatments.

 - Whole family care that focuses on keeping children and parents together, and supports the family system instead of the individual parent or child in isolation, is essential.